josei/redis_queue/README.md

 ### Producer-consumer

-Let's build a simple producer that enqueues 4 messages followed by a consumer that properly processes one message, marks one message as failed, forgets to mark another message as either finished or failed, and returns a fourth message back to the queue:
+Let's build a simple producer that enqueues some messages followed by a consumer that properly processes one message, marks one message as failed, forgets to mark another message as either finished or failed, returns a fourth, and repushes, unpushes and forgets other messages:

 ```ruby
 queue = RedisQueue.new